Degree Completion Requirements

 Several sequences in the MSW program schedule sequence-wide lectures for all sections.
 These lectures feature experts in the field and all students are expected to attend.
 Joint lectures are scheduled on Monday evenings (6:30 – 8:30 PM) and students are expected to attend.
 Students who have extenuating circumstances that prevent them from attending joint lectures must make arrangements with their course instructors to receive the lecture content in another way.

 Read the policy on Transfer Credits.

 Independent studies provide a flexible opportunity for standing faculty and students to work together in pursuing a topic of special interest that is not sufficiently covered by other courses in the curriculum.
 The content of independent studies is highly specialized and, as such, requires a plan of study developed jointly by the student(s) and the supervising standing faculty member.
 Part-time faculty members are not eligible to offer independent studies.

 Plans for independent study should include: a statement of the issues(s) to be studied; a rationale for why the identified issue(s) should be pursued via an independent study; a statement of how the independent study fits into the student’s overall educational plan; a summary of the independent study’s major learning objectives; the methods to be used in carrying out the study; a workable plan; the educational “products” that will result from the study (normally a written report or paper); and the expected date by which the independent study will be completed.

-The process for arranging an independent study requires approval of both the student’s academic advisor and a standing faculty member who has agreed to conduct the independent study.
+The process for arranging an independent study requires approval of the student’s academic advisor, a standing faculty member who has agreed to conduct the independent study, and the Associate Dean for Academic Affairs.
 The procedures to be followed are: